 Some of Meg’s fan favorites include the 1-800-Where-R-You? series (which has been reprinted under the title Vanished and was made into the Lifetime series called Missing), as well as All-American Girl and Avalon High (on which an original Disney Channel movie was based), and several books told entirely in emails and text messages (Boy Next Door/Boy Meets Girl/Every Boy’s Got One).
-A fourth book told in this format, The Boy is Back, will be published by HarperCollins in 2016.
+A fourth book told in this format, The Boy is Back, was published by HarperCollins in 2017.

-Meg’s first ever adult book in the Princess Diaries series, Royal Wedding, will be available in Summer 2015, along with an installment of the series for younger readers, From the Notebook of a Middle School Princess.
-Remembrance, a new book in the Mediator series will be available in August of 2018, as well as paperback editions of the 2nd and 3rd editions series.
+Meg’s first ever adult book in the Princess Diaries series, Royal Wedding, was published in 2015, along with a new Princess Diaries series for younger readers, From the Notebook of a Middle School Princess, which Meg also illustrated.
+The 4th book in the Middle School Princess Series, Royal Crown, will be available in August of 2018, as well as paperback editions of the 2nd and 3rd editions series.

 Meg Cabot (her last name rhymes with habit, as in “her books can be habit forming”) currently lives in Key West, Florida with her husband and various cats.
 If you see her husband, please do not tell him that he married a fire horse, as he has not figured it out yet.